TOP > ABOUT > Entry Information

 *This includes those who have been granted the right to run in events conducted by the organizer.

-• People with Disability(Men, Women and Non-binary): Eligible to finish the race under 2 hours and 40 minutes.
+• People with Disability (Men, Women and Non-binary): Those who are capable of finishing the race within 2 hours and 40 minutes.

 • Student Team Entry